-Prerequisite: Undergraduate Statistics
+Prerequisite: Undergraduate Statistics; Graduate standing

 NSG 504.
-ADVANCED ROLE DEVELOPMENT IN NURSING THREE CREDITS
+ADVANCED ROLE DEVELOPMENT IN NURSING

 Examines the role development process and its applicability to the advanced practice role in nursing.
 The historical, theoretical, and conceptual basis of role development, advanced practice, and evaluation are explored.
 A framework for practice, which includes the sub-roles of direct care provider, educator, researcher, manager and consultant, is examined.
-Prerequisite: Graduate Standing r lelequisile.
-Glaudale Standlig
+Prerequisite: Graduate standing i lelequisile.
+Glaudale standing